Dollar near one-month low, set for worst weekly showing since May

 For the week, the index is off 1%, its worst weekly showing since early May.
 For the month, the index is down 0.5% so far following a 2.8% rally in June.

-The dollar's downtrend began after Fed Chairman Jerome Powell wrongfooted bulls after a policy meeting this week by saying that rate increases were "a ways away" and the job market still had "some ground to cover". read more
+The dollar's downtrend began after Fed Chairman Jerome Powell wrong-footed bulls following a policy meeting this week by saying that rate increases were "a ways away" and the job market still had "some ground to cover". read more

 "While the Fed continued to say it was moving towards winding back its money printing program, the Fed’s move towards this shift looks likely to be slower than previously anticipated," said Steven Dooley, currency strategist at Western Union Business Solutions.